In this article: Discover the best yoga poses for the Crown chakra and their benefits!

 1. Alternate Nostril Breathing – Nadi Shodhana

-This helps to oxygenate and clear your energy channels which can help promote feelings of peace, stillness, clarity, and calm.
+This helps clear your energy channels and promote stillness, clarity, and calm.

 Continue this cycle for a few minutes, breathing deeply and fully with each inhale and exhale.
 Continue alternating until you feel ready to end your session.